A Timeless DIY nativity ornament craft to make with the kids…

 Arrange three cinnamon sticks into a triangle, and hot glue at corners.

-2. Add Twine around corners of manger.
+2. Add twine around corners of the manger.
 Glue in place.

 The twine is optional.
 It simply adds some rustic “flair”…and who doesn’t love flair 😉

-3. Cut out and attach felt star to manger with hot glue.
+3. Cut out and attach felt star to the manger with hot glue.